dof-dss/nicsdru_unity_2/README.md

 This source code is for the Unity 2 sites.
 It is built with Drupal 8 in a multisite configuration.

-It is hosted on platform.sh.
+It is hosted on platform.sh

 Continuous Integration and Deployment services are provided by Circle CI.